Khoriphaba

-Khoriphaba is a God in Sanamahism, the indigenous religion of Manipur.
+Khoriphaba (ꯈꯣꯔꯤꯐꯥꯕ) is a God in Sanamahism, the indigenous religion of Manipur.
 He is the son of Sky God Salailen and the Goddess Konthoujam Tampha Lairembi.
 He came down from heaven to earth to search for his mother and then for a bride.
 He is best known for wrestling with Loyalakpa in the Lai Haraoba festival.
 He is also a Sagol Kangjei(polo)-playing God.